 The Cider Mill Inn is an old rustic and somewhat run down inn owned and operated by an endearing elderly couple, Michael and Susan Edwards.
 At first they appear to be bordering on senility.
 However, the audience quickly learns that they are very clever con artists, preying on their unsuspecting guests, by advertising huge discounts to various tradesmen and conning them into performing various jobs and improvements to the inn during their stay.

 To discover what Susan's Secret is you will have to attend this riotous farce where the answer will only be revealed in the last few second's of the play.

-This year the Grenfell Dramatic Society festival production is ‘And Then There Were None’ (rights from Origin Theatrical).
+In 2013 the Grenfell Dramatic Society festival production was ‘And Then There Were None’ (rights from Origin Theatrical).
 A play based on the fiction novel by Agatha Christie, it is Christie's best-selling novel making it the world's best-selling mystery ever.
 It is a murder mystery; ten people who had been complicit in the deaths of other human beings but either escaped notice or were not subject to punishment are lured on to an island.
 They are the only people on the island, and cannot escape due to the distance from the mainland and the inclement weather.
 Each guest is successively murdered.
-The play stars all local talent and is directed by Darryl Knapp.
+The play stared all local talent and was directed by Darryl Knapp.